duoshuo/php-cassandra/README.md

 Cassandra client library for PHP, using the native binary protocol.

+## Roadmap for version 0.2.0
+* UUID generation
+* timestamp only with microsecond
+* using v2 protocol
+* speedup
+* the ability to specify the settings (setup default consistency level and more)
+* more fixes

 ## Installation

 PHP 5.4+ is required.
 There is no need for additional libraries.